azizsyed/grunt-boilerplate/README.md

 Installation
 ------------
 + Install any of the required components from the "Requirements" section
++ From your command line, execute: "npm install"
-+ From your command line, execute: "npm run-script install"
++ From your command line, execute: "npm run-script build"
 + Setup your web server to serve the "deploy" folder

 Grunt